LUMS-WIT/NEST-Pakistan/README.md

 │   │   ├── __init__.py
 │   │   └── legacy/                                        # inherited MESSAGEix-GLOBIOM ENGAGE reporting code (IAMC output)
 │   └── output/                                            # generated IAMC report files (timestamped)
-└── GCAM-Pakistan/                                         # git submodule → https://github.com/hassaniazi/gcam-pakistan @ 4f7e219
+└── docs/                                                  # Sphinx documentation (Read the Docs)
 ```

 ## MESSAGEix-Pakistan

 MESSAGEix-Pakistan directory contains the input excel workbooks, the scenario notebooks, and the reporting files.
 The `data/legacy/` and `report/legacy/` directories are inherited from the MESSAGEix-GLOBIOM ENGAGE reporting routines and adapted for the Pakistan node.
 Reporting is invoked from `report/legacy/iamc_report_hackathon.py`.
 Four scenarios are developed: Current Measures (CM), NDC-Unconditional (NDC-U), NDC-Conditional (NDC-C), and Net Zero (NZ).
 Each is solved through GAMS, and reported in an IAMC format by a dedicated notebook.

 ### Prerequisites